-The Case for Once Upon a Time in Hollywood
+The People v.
+Once Upon a Time in Hollywood

 When you sit down to watch Once Upon a Time in Hollywood two things are readily apparent.
 The first is that everyone who made this movie is clearly having a blast doing so and the second is that this film feels different.
 It doesn’t open with a bloody wedding, a Nazi on the hunt, or the reclamation of a magic(?) briefcase.
 It begins with a TV interview and some casual banter among friends before we jump ahead into a meeting with a casting agent.
 This is Tarantino at his most mellow and most human.
 It’s also him at his absolute best.